DominiqueMakowski/DominiqueMakowski.github.io/content/publication/_index.md

 ---

 {{< callout warning >}}
 **Disclaimer:** The rights of the publications go to the publishers.
 As a token of respect for their tremendous contribution to science, please refrain from downloading the PDFs if you're not my friend.
-Fortunately, all visitors of my website are my friends :hugs:
+Fortunately, all visitors of this website are my friends :hugs:
 {{< /callout >}}